You are here: > Visit Our Library of Plays > Scripts by Age Group > Middle Grades > Historical/Biographies

 HISTORY IDOL by Kate Wagner HISTORY IDOL by Kate Wagner

-Middle and Lower Grades; 6 female; 1 male/female and extras.
+Middle and Lower Grades; 6 female; 4 male; 1 male/female for Terry and as many male and female extras as desired.
 20 minutes.
 Six famous quotes from history—by Abraham Lincoln, Neil Armstrong, Lou Gehrig, Chief Joseph, John F. Kennedy, Martin Luther King, Jr.—are celebrated in this spoof of a popular TV show.

 *Requires subscription to download.
 Click here to subscribe.